 About Alexander B. Kinney

-Alexander B. Kinney is a fifth year PhD Candidate in Sociology.
+Alexander B. Kinney is a sixth year PhD Candidate in Sociology.
 His interests mainly lie in advancing institutional theory by exploring the foundations of institutional change, understanding the dynamics of field transformation, and studying the diffusion of technology in emerging and extra-institutional economies.
 His dissertation explores the dynamics of the cannabis industry as it transitions towards operating in a fully regulated commercial market.
 This includes how individuals in this industry negotiate contradictory regulations and unclear norms through the use of temporary, "provisional" institutions designed to provide both immediate support for business activities and become obsolete over time.
-Currently, he is working on theorizing the implication of surveilling institutions in gray markets and how cannabis entrpreneurs negotiate competing mechanisms of oversight in an effort to remain compliant without going out of business.
-He is a recipient of the NSF Doctoral Dissertation Research Improvement Award (DDRI) to fund this project which will be used to conduct a national survey of the cannabis entrepreneurs to understand which types institutions are diffusing across the industry broadly and becoming legitimated and which types of institutions are crafted in response to local contexts and will likely fade away.
+Currently, he is working on understanding the implication of surveilling institutions in gray markets and how cannabis entrpreneurs negotiate competing mechanisms of oversight in an effort to remain compliant without going out of business.
+He is a recipient of the NSF Doctoral Dissertation Research Improvement Award (DDRI) to fund this project which will be used to conduct a national survey of the cannabis entrepreneurs to understand which types institutions are diffusing broadly across the industry thereby becoming legitimated, and which types of institutions are crafted in response to local contexts and are candidates to fade away.

 Areas of Study

 Institutional Theory, Field theory, Extra-Institutional Markets, Semi-legitimate Industries, Emerging Financial Instruments.